China Scholarship Council-Yale World Scholars Program

 Each institution above will select and nominate four students for the CSC-Yale World Scholars Program.
 The CSC will then notify the BBS Program of the students’ nominations.
 The students apply to any Track of the BBS Program via the Yale Graduate School’s online application, and should mention in their personal statements that they have been nominated for consideration as a CSC-Yale World Scholar.

-The BBS application deadline is December 1, 2019, however, nominees for the CSC-Yale World Scholars program will need to submit their application by November 1, 2019.
-Faculty from the BBS Program will travel to China in early December to interview applicants, and the November deadline will provide admissions committees with sufficient time to review application materials before the interviews.
+The BBS application deadline is December 1, 2021.
+Nominees for the CSC-Yale World Scholars program need to submit their application in early November, and the deadline will be posted on this site.
+Faculty from the BBS Program normally travel to travel to China in early December to interview applicants, and the November deadline will provide admissions committees with sufficient time to review application materials before the interviews.

-Interviews will take place in China in December.
 Applicants will be contacted by email to schedule the interview times.
-After the interviews have been completed, the BBS admissions committees will select nominees from the pool of applicants and will recommend to the Graduate School that they be offered admission.
+After the interviews have been completed, the BBS admissions committees will recommend a subset of the nominees to the Graduate School for admission.
 These Scholars will be the best candidates in the judgment of the Yale admissions committees and will not necessarily be evenly distributed among the nine Chinese universities.
-The Dean of the Graduate School makes all final admissions decisions, which will be communicated to the students, the CSC and the Chinese universities in writing.
+The Dean of the Graduate School makes all final admissions decisions, which will be communicated to the students, the CSC, and the Chinese universities in writing.

 The students admitted to Yale will then proceed to apply for a two-year CSC fellowship via an online application, available at http://apply.csc.edu.cn.
 The CSC will officially announce the selection results to relevant Chinese universities and grantees in official documents.
 The terms of the CSC fellowship include an obligation to return to China for at least two years following the completion of Ph.D. and postdoctoral training.